wendyww9/adagrams-py/README.md

 - Reading tests
 - Using git to maintain code
 - Manipulating and processing data in lists and strings
-- Practicing pair-programming techniques

 ## Goal

 An [anagram](https://en.wikipedia.org/wiki/Anagram) is a word or phrase formed by rearranging the letters of a different word or phrase.
-In this project you and your partner will be creating _Adagrams_, a game in which a player is given a random set of letters and must make an anagram using those letters.
+In this project you will be creating _Adagrams_, a game in which a player is given a random set of letters and must make an anagram using those letters.
 Each submitted word will score points.

 While working on _Adagrams_, it may help to think of a physical metaphor for this game, such as other common word games like _Scrabble_ or _Bananagrams_.
 These games all feature a _pool_ of letter _tiles_ that the player _draws_ from.